Binary Search Tree in Action (Basic Operations)

 };

-LeetCode Problem 700 "Search in a Binary Search Tree" requires you to search for a node with the value target
+LeetCode problem 700, "Search in a Binary Search Tree," asks you to find a node with value target

 in a BST.
 The function signature is as follows: